Instrument/cyclops/docs/instructions_aftereffects.md

-# AfterEffects Plugin
+# After Effects Plugin

-To create motion data for use with Cyclops, you'll need to install the AfterEffects Cyclops script panel.
+To create motion data for use with Cyclops, you'll need to install the After Effects Cyclops script panel.
 For more extensive instructions please take a look at [this Adobe Support page](http://helpx.adobe.com/en/after-effects/using/scripts.html), otherwise you can use the summarized instructions listed below.

 ## Install the Script

-Copy `cyclops.jsx` folder into the `ScriptUI Panels` folder for AfterEffects.
+Copy `cyclops.jsx` folder into the `ScriptUI Panels` folder for After Effects.
 By default, you can find the `ScriptUI Panels` folder in the following location:

 ##### Windows
 `Program Files\Adobe\Adobe After Effects <version>\Support Files\Scripts\ScriptUI Panels`